 And looked down one as far as I could

 To where it bent in the undergrowth;”

 Life is not always a cakewalk, and there are plenty of times when you will be challenged in various ways.
-This poem, called “If,” by Rudyard Kipling, encourages you to keep going even when the going gets tough.
-You need to rise above the adversity you face and always strive to put your best foot forward.
+This poem, “If,” by Rudyard Kipling, encourages you to keep going even when the going gets tough.
+You need to rise above the adversity you will face and always strive to put your best foot forward.
 It should motivate you to do something more.
-Here is a passage from the poem below:
+Read Kipling’s poetry on Amazon; click here.

 Are losing theirs and blaming it on you,

 If you can trust yourself when all men doubt you,